Benhur-Andrew-Joel/MileStone3Final/README.md

 # MileStone3Final
-Port set to 800 on Homepage.js and server.js
+Port set to 800 on Homepage.js and server.js and
 ignore .DS_store file